tealingg/tealingg/README.md

 - [ ] rust

 ## current projects in development
+- a mario kart wii mod
-- gdhaxx (a geometry dash extension toolkit)
+- gdhaxx (a geometry dash extension toolkit) - currently not being worked on

 ## i'm available for hire!
 if you're looking to hire somebody for anything (no project is too small!) please contact me on discord (@tealingg).